icstars/APIs101/README.md

 # APIs101
 Repo for Tech Foundations APIs 101
-# Workshop A – APIs 101
+# Tech Foundations – APIs 101

 This repository supports the **APIs 101 workshop**, where learners practice calling endpoints, parsing JSON, and handling errors using both **Postman** and **JavaScript**.